katiehdunn/katiehdunn.github.io/_posts/2017-09-13-edu-life-stages.md

 So am I trying to, in others’ eyes, effectively “retire” before ever having to slave away?
 A little bit, I suppose.
 Alternatively phrased, is it possible to just do what I want and still prosper?
 Well…I guess…

-Blah.
 I don’t know.
 I think there are problems with Laslett’s model; clearly some of his Second/Third Age ideas need a little flexibility and blending.
 I think there are also problems with personally taking the path I’ve seen others go down, where they just go do things they are interested in, no matter how crazy – and it absolutely works!
 But… I think I’d be happier just teaching for at least a little while.
 It feels a little scary to say that, a little bit too much like I’m just “giving in” to a system or giving up some semblance of independence/individuality/identity that comes with nonconformity.
 Still.
 I think I’m reasonably happy with the idea and current trajectory.
 While it isn’t fulfilling any lofty goal, I feel like my feet are finally both on the ground and moving forward.
 And I think – hope – that that’s a good thing.